+Put a Mathematical Twist on the Science Posse's Offerings.What's math have to do with it?
 Science Posse math activities provide real-world applications in active areas of mathematics research.
 They are:

 - Tied to Common Core State Math Standards.

-In 2008, the median annual salary for mathematicians was $95,150.
-In January, 2009 the Wall Street Journal asserted that becoming a mathematician is one of the best career paths.
-Your students will learn what it takes to follow that path.
-Talks can be adjusted to last between 15 to 30 minutes and must be
+Career Talks: Why did the Wall Street Journal assert mathematics is one of the best career paths?
+Students will learn what it takes to follow that path to a the median annual salary of $99,380 in 2010.
+Talks can be adjusted to last between 15 and 30 minutes.
+They must be

 limited to between 15 and 30 students to facilitate interaction between